karanbir88/druid-io.github.io/druid-powered.md

 * [A Comparison of Time Series Databases and Netsil’s Use of Druid](https://blog.netsil.com/a-comparison-of-time-series-databases-and-netsils-use-of-druid-db805d471206)

+## Nielsen

+Nielsen is a global performance management company that provides a comprehensive understanding of what consumers Watch and Buy, and the Nielsen Marketing Cloud (NMC) is the underlyding platform that brings this data together.
+The NMC utilizes Druid for the purposes of near-realtime measurement of segment & audience volumes, consumer profile analyses and index reporting, for petabyte-scale datasets.

 ## OneAPM

 OneAPM <http://oneapm.com> is an IT service compmay focusing on Application Performance Management (APM).
 In OneAPM, Druid is used to power clients' interactive queries on performance data collected from their applications in realtime.